Academic Catalog

 Library

 The primary mission of the Ithaca College library is to enhance teaching and learning through the provision of flexible, diverse, and user-centered information services and resources.
 The library staff strives to create an organization that is receptive to change, recognized for efficient management, and committed to user service and satisfaction.
 Librarians provide research assistance via text, chat, and in-person consultations.
-LibQuest, a web-based app, introduces students to library resources and services.
-Instructional workshops focusing on introductory and advanced research in subject areas are offered across the campus.
+Instruction focusing on introductory and advanced research in subject areas are offered across the campus.
 Course-related reserve materials are also available in print and electronically.
 The Library facility is organized to support a variety of user needs, with group study and quiet/silent study zones on individual floors.

-In consultation with faculty and students, librarians develop a collection of materials in print, audio, video, film, and electronic formats, accessible through the library’s online research portal.
+Librarians develop a collection of materials in print, audio, video, film, and electronic formats, accessible through the library’s online research portal.
 A web-based interlibrary loan service provides access to materials not owned by the library.
-The Digital Commons @IC highlights the scholarly work of students and faculty.